Dog friendly beaches near the cottages in Norfolk

 Walcott / Bacton

-Restrictions: 1st May - 1st October there are restrictions for dogs on the beach between certain groins but much of the beach is dog friendly year round.
+Restrictions: 1st May - 1st October there are small areas of restrictions for dogs on the beach between certain groins but you can navigate these easily.
+Most of the beach is dog friendly year round.

 Facilities: On road parking and privately owned car parks, toilets.
 Really good village shop and post office, Kingfisher Cafe (very popular and dog friendly), fish and chips next door - both right on the sea front.
-A lovely little old fashioned ice cream van is often parked up in the summer and there's a good selection of ices too at the Kingfisher Cafe.
-The Poachers Pocket pub towards Bacton is very dog friendly with good food and a little further along the coast at Bacton there is the dog friendly Watsons cafe.
-In the other direction is the great Lighthouse Pub (on the coast road out of the village) The lovely owners offer all ERC guests 10% off their first meal here.
+A lovely little old fashioned ice cream van is often parked up by the beach.
+We also love dog friendly Watsons cafe and very dog welcoming vegan Cafe Carmel.
+In the other direction is the great Lighthouse Pub (on the coast road out of the village)

 Mundesley